-The group 'Early adopters' in Spain will focus on Universities diplomas, as the project has reached a maturity level allowing it to advance quickly.
+The group 'Early adopters' in Spain will focus on university diplomas, as the project has reached a maturity level allowing it to advance quickly.
 However, it would also be of great interest for Spain to develop a wallet for European citizens.

 The third measure in the Public Sector Digitisation Plan foresees the creation of a GobTechLab.
-In this context, the creation of use cases will be pursued that can be framed in European actions, such as the European Blockchain Services Infrastructure (EBSI, a blockchain network that will allow for the provision of cross-border public services), or proposals related to data and AI.
+In this context, the creation of use cases will be pursued that can be framed in European actions, such as proposals related to data and AI.